 Cinnamon Soap Recipe + Instructions

 How to make cinnamon soap with pure essential oils, cocoa butter, clay for natural color, a simple swirl decoration, and a dash of cinnamon spice for decoration.
-This is a simple cold-process soap recipe with full soap making instructions.
+This is a simple cold-process soap recipe with full soap-making instructions.

 What’s in this Cinnamon Soap Recipe

-Cinnamon Essential oil
+Cinnamon Essential Oil

-Before we get started you need to know a little about cinnamon essential oil.
-I think some people assume that just because an ingredient is ‘natural’ that it’s harmless.
+Before we get started, you need to know a little about cinnamon essential oil.
+Some people assume that just because an ingredient is ‘natural,’ it’s harmless.
 Not true, especially with some essential oils.
 In soap, cinnamon essential oil can be a skin irritant and sensitizer.
-That means that people with sensitive skin may have a reaction to it, especially if you use too much.
-There are two main types of cinnamon essential oil and both should be only be used in tiny amounts.
-The more common cinnamon essential oil is derived from the leaves and twigs of the tree and it has a deep, spicy, and musky scent.
-The other type comes from the bark and smells more like the yummy cinnamon that you’re familiar with.
-Both should be used at 0.5% or less in soap recipes.
+That means that people with sensitive skin may react to it, especially if you use too much.

+There are two main types of cinnamon essential oil, and both should only be used in tiny amounts.
+The more common cinnamon essential oil is derived from the leaves and twigs of the tree, and it has a deep, spicy, and musky scent.
+The other type comes from the bark and smells more like the yummy cinnamon you’re familiar with.
+Both should be used at 0.2% or less in soap recipes.

 Natural Cinnamon Soap Recipe